christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 #### 2.1 [Broken Authentication / Access Control and Session Management](http://owasp.org/Top10/A03_2021-Injection/)  (APSC-DV-000010, APSC-DV-001800, APSC-DV-002220, APSC-DV-002240, APSC-DV-002250, APSC-DV-002260, APSC-DV-002270, APSC-DV-002270)

-Attacker uses leaks or flaws in the authentication or session management functions (e.g., exposed accounts, passwords, session IDs) to impersonate users.
+Attackers use leaks or flaws in the authentication or session management functions (e.g., exposed accounts, passwords, session IDs) to impersonate users.

 Session management encompasses the techniques employed by web applications to transparently authorize a user for every HTTP request without having the user repeatedly login.
 The onus of session management must be borne by the application itself due to the stateless nature of the underlying HTTP protocol.
 Session management entails the application sending the client (in most cases, a web browser) a session token after successful authentication.
 In most cases, this token is passed via the Set-Cookie directive of HTTP and is stored on the client.
-The session token must then be sent by the client along with every HTTP request to the server to identify itself to the web-based application.
+The session token must then be sent by the client along with every HTTP request to the server to identify itself with the web-based application.
 The application can then determine whether the client is authorized to access the page being requested.

 Session management mechanisms can be broadly classified into client-side and server-side mechanisms.
 This classification is based on the contents of the session token passed between the client and the application.